v2denny/webotsRLnav/README.md

 ## questions before benchmarking diff algs:
 1. 100ms or 200ms action?
 200ms>>
 2. 3 or 4 action space?
 3act converges faster
 3. problems whit corric learning: how many steps per 'level' so the model doesnt overfit and affects the next level?
-TODO